跳转至

 2. Generate dynamic background color: Generate HSL color based on the hash of the name

-Plugin styles such as icons, themes, colors, fonts, animations, dividing line, etc. can be quickly set through the pre-set portals, you just need to find the file below and uncomment it:
+You can quickly set the plugin styles through preset entrances, such as icons, themes, colors, fonts, animations, dividing line and so on, you just need to find the file below and uncomment it:

 Category: Location: